linkeddatacenter/autocomplete/README.md

 - point your browser to http://localhosts:8080/demo .
 - to destroy your virtual host just type `vagrant destroy`

-You should get locally the same results available in [E-Artspace demo site](http://autocomplete.linkeddata.center/).
+You should get locally the same results available in [demo site](http://autocomplete.linkeddata.center/).

 ## Install on your PHP web server